I initially published this Haitian chocolate article on November 12, 2014. Today, I have updated it with new improved pictures.

 - Drying: the beans are extracted from the ripe yellowish cocoa by hand, and are left to air dry on a flat surface.

-- Roasting: the dried beans, turned darker, are grilled until the outer skin or shell – I was surprised to find out that cocoa beans also have a thin layer attached to them much like peanuts – shows signs of detaching itself and the beans start to crack.
+- Roasting: the dried beans, turned darker, are grilled until the outer skin or shellshows signs of detaching itself and the beans start to crack.
+And yes, much like peanuts, cocoa beans also have a thin layer attached to them.

 - Cooling & Peeling: the grilled beans are set aside to cool down and are hand peeled.
 The pan is shaken to separate the beans and shells.